openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

 onNewWant(want: Want, launchParams: AbilityConstant.LaunchParam): void;

-Called when a new Want is passed in and this UIAbility is started again.
+Called when a UIAbility instance that has undergone the following states is started again: started in the foreground, running in the foreground, and switched to the background In other words, a UIAbility instance enters this lifecycle callback from a [hot start](../../application-models/uiability-intra-device-interaction.md#hot-starting-uiability).

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore